BLKB Covered Call Strategy

 Frequently asked questions

-- A covered call on BLKB is the covered call strategy applied to BLKB (stock).
+A covered call on BLKB is the covered call strategy applied to BLKB (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With BLKB stock trading near $30.75, the strikes shown on this page are snapped to the nearest listed BLKB chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BLKB stock at $45.83 on the most recent close, the strikes shown on this page are snapped to the nearest listed BLKB chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the BLKB covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the BLKB covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current BLKB market-implied 1-standard-deviation expected move is approximately 11.44%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The BLKB market-implied 1-standard-deviation expected move in the same options snapshot is approximately 15.25%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.